A few years ago I had a manuscript rejected with the gutting comment that my romantic hero had no charisma.

 - the hero also meets the heroine’s father in the opening scene.
 I don’t show what they talk about, but the father later tells the heroine how surprised he was to find the arrogant hero was actually a perfectly pleasant, intelligent guy.

 - have the heroine have an instant of doubt about her behaviour as a teenager.
-The hero might be an arrogant, controlling freak, but her own behaviour years ago wasn’t perfect.
+The hero might seem arrogant, but her own behaviour years ago wasn’t perfect.

-So, my manuscript has been duly revised and re-submitted.
-Fingers crossed, and I’ll keep you posted!
-But anyone who tells you writing romance is easy…please let me know!
-I’d love to know how they’d have gone about this.
+Anyone who tells you they find writing romance is easy…please let me know!
+I’d love to know how other writers have gone about this.
 And if you know of any other novels containing arrogant, controlling, emotionally distant heroes who are still brilliantly charismatic, and you think I might like them, please let me know in the comments.
 I’d really love to read them!